solidify/azure-devops-backup-tool-docs/order-of-adapter-dependencies.md

 - VariableGroup
 - GitRepository

-### Example scenario: Environemnts
+### Example scenario: Environments

-For restoration of Environemnts, after consulting the above graph, we deduce that we must enable the restoration of the following components in the same pipeline:
+For restoration of Environments, after consulting the above graph, we deduce that we must enable the restoration of the following components in the same pipeline:

 - Pipeline
 - DeploymentGroup